How to Build a Business Development Training Program that Works

 1. Increase BD activity and accountability

-2. Standardize how MDs articulate the firm’s value
+2. Standardize how senior leaders articulate the firm’s value

 3. Align selling practices with firm-wide best practices